1. IT Cosmetics CC+ Cream SPF 50+

 ~$38 | BB Water | SPF 30 | 1.14 oz

-Smashbox Camera Ready is the most cosmetically elegant formula here -- a water-based BB that feels like nothing on the skin but delivers real tone-evening and a soft-focus effect that photographs beautifully.
+Smashbox Camera Ready is the most cosmetically elegant formula here -- a water-based BB that feels like nothing on the skin but delivers visible tone-evening and a soft-focus effect that photographs beautifully.
 If you've dismissed BB creams as too heavy or too full-coverage, this is the one that might change your mind.
-It's genuinely lighter than most moisturizers and provides a subtle blurring effect that makes skin look naturally good, not made-up.
+It's lighter than most moisturizers and provides a subtle blurring effect that makes skin look naturally good, not made-up.

 Coverage is sheerer than the Missha or IT Cosmetics formulas -- more of a skin-perfecting tint than anything concealing.
 But for the professional setting or any time you want to look polished without looking made-up, Camera Ready BB Water is uniquely elegant.
 Available in 6 shades with a neutral finish that suits most undertones.